Saidul-Shiblee/chobi/README.md

 # 😇 Challenges:

-The Most Two Exsiting challenges that i faced during building this projects are:
+The most two exciting challenges that i faced during building this projects are:

 ## First:
 Upload multiple pictures to firestore and get all the URLS of uploaded image.For one image it was easy but for multiple image it was not working as i am expected.